roymasad/avoid_todo/README.md

 # Avoid ToDo App

-A basic to-do app with a twist built with Flutter.
+A cool to-do app with a twist built with Flutter.
 List the things you need to avoid doing!
 Based on this tutorial
 - [Flutter ToDo App Tutorial for Beginners](https://youtu.be/K4P5DZ9TRns)